 Since NHMRC launched Sapphire in February 2020, Researchers and RAOs have access to view and update their profile information and many MREA and MRFF grant opportunities have received applications in Sapphire.

 Sapphire is a significant and complex project and NHMRC has taken a cautious and staged approach to its implementation.
-The project is continuing to develop, enhance and launch additional modules in Sapphire.
+The project is continuing to develop, enhance and launch additional modules of Sapphire.
 To keep informed we encourage you to follow our Sapphire twitter account.
 Updates and hints and tips will be published on a regular basis.

 The Sapphire project is continuing to focus on completing modules for peer review and post-award grant management.
 Sapphire pilots are paving the way for NHMRC to complete its transition from RGMS to Sapphire in the coming months.
-As Sapphire development continues, the project is engaging numerous subject matter experts from across NHRMC and members of the Grant Management Solution Working Group (the external reference group for Sapphire development) in detailing business requirements and testing of the system before it is released.
+As Sapphire development continues, the project is engaging numerous subject matter experts from across NHMRC and members of the Grant Management Solution Working Group (the external reference group for Sapphire development) in detailing business requirements and testing of the system before it is released.

 Continuous Improvement and Feedback